 of the Venerable Zasep Tulku Rinpoche

 I have found that many people in the West spend a great deal of time either thinking about the past or dreaming about the future, with the result that they are never in the present.
-When they look back, they often are full of regret for what was or what was not, and when they look forward, they are full of expectations that seldom come to fruition, leading to more regret.
-Buddhist meditation teaches how to be in the present, how to be present.
+When they look back, they are often full of regret and when they look forward, they are full of expectations that seldom come to fruition, leading to more regret.
+Buddhist meditation teaches how to be in the present.
 Some people think that a meditation practice is an escape from everyday life, but in truth, a meditation practice teaches us to be present in the world with a peaceful and compassionate mind.
-Some people also think that only ordained Sangha or yogis can be good practitioners and only ordained Sangha will achieve realizations.
+Some people also think that only ordained people or yogis can be good practitioners and only ordained Sangha will achieve realizations.
 Certain Dharma organizations in the west give them impression that in order to become good Dharma teacher or even a good Dharma practitioner you must become ordained, and they look down on lay Sangha members.
 But we have a saying, ‘a robe does not make you become a good monk or nun; you have to practise hard and you have to earn respect.
 Looking down on lay sangha is discrimination, and a sad situation

 Why do we need a Dharma teacher?